 Switchboard modules are evaluated/executed at every cycle (set by the polling period) unless one of the module IOs reports an error.
 In case of error, all the outputs are set to their error state as specified in the module decorator.
 An output signal can only be driven by one single module.
 In order to keep the modules self-contained decorators can specify static variables.

-Or, in FPGA jargon: a Switchboard module is much like a synchronous HW entity on an FPGA, where the clock is defined by the polling period and the static variables act as the registers.
+Or, in FPGA jargon: a Switchboard module is much like a synchronous HW entity on an FPGA, where the clock is defined by the polling period and the static variables are the registers.